iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/people_group_section.rst

 [peopleGroup]
 -------------

-Every defined people group represent group of peoples based on the values in the pedigree file column ``<people group id>.source``.
+Every defined people group represents a group of people based on the values in the pedigree file column ``<people group id>.source``.
 The properties for this section are explained below.